 Physical Requirements of this position: Sedentary work.
 Exerting up to 10 pounds of force occasionally and/or negligible amount of force frequently or consistently to move objects, including the human body.
 Sitting most of the time.
 Walking and standing only occasionally if ever.

-Visual Acuity Requirements including color, depth perception and field of vision: Required to have close visual acuity to perform activities such as preparing and analyzing data and figures; transcribing; viewing a computer terminal; extensive reading; visual inspection involving small defects, small parts at distances close to the eye
+Visual Acuity Requirements including color, depth perception and field of vision: Required to perform activities such as preparing and analyzing data and figures; transcribing; using a computer terminal; extensive reading.

 The conditions the worker will be subject to in this position: None.
 The worker is not substantially exposed to adverse environmental conditions (such as in typical office or administrative work).